Did you know that an estimated 25,000 people across the Palouse and Lewis-Clark Valley are food insecure?

-Gleaned, gathered, and distributed around 340,000 pounds of fresh food
+Gleaned, gathered, and distributed over 335,000 pounds of fresh food

-Built relationships with forty-two (42) distribution sites including food pantries, senior meal sites, youth-based access programs, and emergency shelters
+Built relationships with forty-one(41) distribution sites including food pantries, senior meal sites, youth-based access programs, and emergency shelters

 Engaged over 1,500 volunteers in service of increasing fresh food access in our communities